The Ultimate Guide to Natural Pain Relief: Safe and Effective Alternatives to NSAIDs, Opioids, Steroids, and Pain Injections

 Chronic low back pain

-Shoulder instability and rotator cuff injury
+Shoulder instability and rotator cuff injuries

 SI joint dysfunction